plone/volto/docs/source/release-management-notes/index.md

 ## Definition of breaking

-A breaking change refers to a modification, enhancement, or update made to the Volto's code base that has the potential to disrupt or "break" the existing Volto-based projects functionality, tests, or customizations.
+A breaking change refers to a modification, enhancement, or update made to Volto's code base that has the potential to disrupt or "break" an existing Volto-based project's functionality, tests, or customizations.

 Breaking changes typically require users or contributors to update their code base, configurations, or customizations of their Volto projects to accommodate the new changes, as they may no longer be compatible with the updated Volto version.

 It is essential for maintainers to communicate and document breaking changes clearly to help users and collaborators understand the impact and take appropriate actions to adapt to the new version of the project.
 This is why the Volto's {ref}`volto-upgrade-guide` exists.

-We define a "Public API" and a "Private API" to classify the types of changes in Volto.
+We define a {ref}`release-management-public-api` and a {ref}`release-management-private-api` to classify the types of changes in Volto.

+(release-management-public-api)=

 ## Public API